SheldonOrgill/portfolio/README.md

 - Navbar was add
 - Grid layout.
 - Background Image
+- will continuesly update as i learn new tricks and new languages

+## Software

+- Visual Studio
+- Atom

 ## JavaScript was added
 - Floating of icons an links to other pages of myself.